 You can adjust, save, and, where necessary, restore the layout (assign and show different menus and panes) at any time.

 To save your own layout

 - 1. Customize the layout of the API Designer to suit your needs. - 2.
-Click View | Save layout on the menu bar.
+In the menu bar, click View > Save layout.

 To restore a saved layout